HackerN64/HackerSM64/src/crash_screen/README.md

 - Special crash/assert handling:
   - RCP hang/Null SPTask (what RCP info can be printed?)
     - Mention the need to restart console when this happens.
-    - rcp thread register and other interface registers
+    - `rcp` thread register and other interface registers.
-  - Object bank overflow (show bhv of the object that attempted to spawn)
+  - Object bank overflow (show bhv of the object that attempted to spawn).
-  - Stack overflow
+  - Stack overflow.
-- Show hex and binary data on "illegal instruction" crash.
-- Add thread display (from thread registers page).
 - Select section to go to the relevant page.
+- Remove the word "state" from thread display?
+- `0x` prefix for Unimplemented instructions.
+- Separate registers from insn again.
+- Finalize layout.
 ### Stack trace page
 - Use Libdragon's better stack trace functionality.
-- Mention that the stack is thread-specific (show thread on page?)
+- Make it clearer that the stack is thread-specific (show thread on page?)
 ### Registers page
 - Extended version with a scrollable list of all registers and their full 64 bit contents (Everything from [here](https://n64.readthedocs.io/index.html) plus any other CPU/RCP registers).
 Thread registers on top (old context page) then all registers if scroll down.
+- Reginspect:
-- Scrollable reginspect.
+  - Scrollable for more data.
-- Status register diagnostic/interrupt bits in reginspect
+  - Status register diagnostic/interrupt bits.
+  - Show upper/odd bits of float registers.
+  - Switch between registers like pages or by selecting in the background.
+  - `A: GO TO` if valid pointer.
+  - If pointer, print the entire symbol?
+    - Get size from map data.
+  - If valid pointer, highlight address portion green like address select.
+  - If not a pointer, show binary format too.
 - Explain thread select
   - Controls
   - Explain that it affects the stack page (and summary page?)
   - Find out what that unknown thread 0 (libultra) thread is with pri 149 is that only appears with make UNF (but not necessarily if UNF is on)
+  - Clearn up thread print format.
     - Single-line thread display?
+  - `A: GO TO MEMORY`, `START: SWITCH THREAD`, `B:EXIT`
 - Show offsets in parse register address names mode.
 - Different colors for register names from parsed global variable names (disasm page too)?
 - Multiple FPCSR descriptions at once (already kinda done in reginspect).